How to Run Android OS on Your Windows PC

 Uninstalling an App

-Inside the AVD, Go to Settings from the app launcher, then to Applications > Downloaded.
-Click on the app you want to remove, then click Uninstall.
-Click OK to confirm then wait.
-That’s it.
+To uninstall an app within the AVD, navigate to Settings from the app launcher, then go to Applications > Downloaded.
+Select the app you wish to remove and click Uninstall.
+Confirm by clicking OK and wait for the uninstallation to complete.

 Troubleshooting